This brings us back to the story of Chicken Little and the metaphors within.

 In both cases, the environmental aspect is telling and accurate, but at the same time the hysteria element is a deflection from the cause and the solution.
-During the process of warning people about the sky falling, Chicken Little asks one of her neighbours for advice, who then suggests that they call the police.
+During the process of warning people about the sky falling, Chicken Little asks one of her neighbors for advice, who then suggests that they call the police.
 In some versions of the tale Chicken Little decides that they need to inform the king, who will know what to do.
 In other words, they decide to call on an external authority figure for help.

 When the acorn fell on her head, Chicken Little was given a “heads-up” to look up.
 “Up” being a metaphor for the spiritual, or in Jungian terms, the Self, or in the context of this series of essays, the authentic-Self or the soul-Self.
 It seems that human beings are generally prone to avoiding introspection and would rather seek external solutions and this is where we need to be cognisant of that tendency and make a conscious effort to adjust our approach.
 That in itself takes courage, but that is what personal growth is all about.

 To support the interpretations above, let’s refer to a few points made by Jungian analyst, Daryl Sharp in his book “Chicken Little, The Inside Story”.

 Daryl Sharpe citing a colleague, Professor Robert Brillig: